-Gardeners with a casual attitude to self-seeders would be proud of the Calendulas and Forget-Me-Nots in my vegetable garden (though maybe not the Aquilegias).
-Actually Calendulas are listed in Wikipedia as being helpful to most plants, so I can leave them there and cluck wisely about companion planting if ever a critical visitor glides past.
+Gardeners with a casual attitude to self-seeders would have been proud of the Calendulas and Forget-Me-Nots in my vegetable garden (though maybe not the Aquilegias).
+Actually Calendulas are listed in Wikipedia as being helpful to most plants, so I could leave them there and cluck wisely about companion planting if ever a critical visitor came past.

 I love their bright flower colours and their desire to procreate without needing me to fuss about (I mean collect and sow seed).
 I can't grow vegetables all the year round, anyway.
 And look what happens if I let the leeks go to seed...
 So pretty!

 All in all, these flowers have always been much better doers than my vegetables.
 Oops...
 Finally the vegetable garden (in this particular location) got the boot, and in its place I created my Herb Spiral.
 And that's another story...